As an Amazon Associate we earn from qualifying purchases.

 The Challenge with Peppermint Hot Chocolate

-The main challenge we experienced with peppermint hot chocolate was candy sticking to the pot.
-If you are using peppermint swirls or candy canes make sure you are stirring constantly, ideally with a silicone spatula or in our case cake froster.
+The main challenge I experienced with peppermint hot chocolate was candy sticking to the pot.
+If you are using peppermint swirls or candy canes make sure you are stirring constantly, ideally with a silicone spatula or in my case cake froster.
 If the candy melts and sticks to the pot it will burn.
 By physically moving it around the pot it will dissolve thoroughly.

 Flavorful Additions to Peppermint Hot Chocolate

-We topped our peppermint hot chocolate with whipped cream and sprinkles.
+I topped my peppermint hot chocolate with whipped cream and sprinkles.
 If you have the time, I highly recommend crushing up peppermint swirls or candy canes and giving your topping some peppermint kick too!
 Extra bonus points if you want to make your own peppermint whipped cream from scratch.

 What Pairs with Peppermint Hot Chocolate?

-We serve our peppermint hot chocolate with peppermint bark in the photos.
-We also really enjoy peppermint hot chocolate with our eggnog bread pudding and churro bread pudding recipes.
+I serve my peppermint hot chocolate with peppermint bark in the photos.
+I also really enjoy peppermint hot chocolate with my eggnog bread pudding and churro bread pudding recipes.
 Making hot chocolate for a special breakfast in bed?
-Try it out with our eggnog french toast!
+Try it out with my eggnog french toast!

 Substitutions and Alternative Ingredients